 Many people suffer from sleep apnea, particularly older adults.
 Sleep apnea is a pausing of breath or shallow breathing while you sleep.
 But, because it occurs during sleep, it often goes undiagnosed and untreated.
 Indeed, it is estimated that up to 80 percent of people with sleep apnea have not been diagnosed for it.

-Sleep apnea can be severe, with 30 or more long interruptions in breathing an hour.
+Sleep apnea symptoms include snoring, stopping breathing, or gasping during your sleep.
+If sleep apnea is severe, you might experience 30 or more long interruptions in breathing an hour.
 Or, interruptions can be few and only last for a few seconds.
 But, these interruptions in your breathing can pull you out of your deep sleep into a light sleep.
 You then end up with a bad night’s sleep and may feel tired during the day.
 You might also wake up with a headache.

-Sleep apnea, when untreated, is also associated with heart disease and heart deaths, as well as high blood pressure or hypertension.
-And, it is more prevalent among people with diabetes, coronary artery disease and congestive heart failure.
+Sleep apnea, when untreated, is associated with heart disease and heart deaths, as well as high blood pressure or hypertension.
+It can increase your risk of asthma, atrial fibrillation and pancreatic, renal and skin cancers.
+Sleep apnea is more prevalent among people with diabetes, coronary artery disease and congestive heart failure.